ElementAstro/atom-docs/src/content/docs/en/memory/short_alloc.md

 ---
-title: ShortAlloc Library Documentation
+title: ShortAlloc
-description: Comprehensive documentation for the ShortAlloc library, including the Arena and ShortAlloc classes, allocateUnique function, and usage examples for fixed-size memory allocation in C++.
+description: Comprehensive for the ShortAlloc library, including the Arena and ShortAlloc classes, allocateUnique function, and usage examples for fixed-size memory allocation in C++.
 ---

-# ShortAlloc Documentation

 ## Table of Contents